- The washing machine emits an unpleasant smell

 5. Check whether the washing machine heats up by starting a very hot wash.

 The door should remain warm during the cycle (can be checked after about half to one hour).

 6. Regularly carry out a 90°C service wash using a washing machine cleaner to avoid unpleasant smells and marks around the door.

 For detailed procedures refer to the user manual supplied with your appliance.
-Download user manual.
+Download the user manual.

-We recommend specialized detergents available on our Webshop.
+We recommend specialized cleaning detergents available on our Webshop.

 7. Clean the detergent dispenser: